dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/getting-started-with-mvc/getting-started-with-mvc-part7.md

 uid: mvc/overview/older-versions-1/getting-started-with-mvc/getting-started-with-mvc-part7
 title: "Adding Validation to the Model | Microsoft Docs - How to implement the support necessary to enable input validation"
 author: shanselman
 description: "This is a beginner tutorial that introduces the basics of ASP.NET MVC.
-Create a simple web application that reads and writes from a database." ms.author: riande ms.date: 08/14/2010 ms.assetid: aa7b3e8e-e23d-49f1-b160-f99a7f2982bd
+Create a simple web application that reads and writes from a database.
+(7 of 8)" ms.author: riande ms.date: 08/14/2010 ms.assetid: aa7b3e8e-e23d-49f1-b160-f99a7f2982bd